SpeedataOverseas/SPEEDATA_RFID_UHF/README.md

     api 'com.github.SpeedataG:Device:1.6.8'

   }
-Low battery
+##Low battery
-A battery charge of ≤15% will stop using UHF.
+*A battery charge of ≤15% will stop using UHF.
-电池温度 >=55度 禁止使用